-CODE OF CONDUCT OFFENSE DEFINITIONS DRUGS/ALCOHOL/ PARAPHERNALIA This includes alcoholic beverages, narcotics, drugs, counterfeit drugs, synthetic drugs, look-alike drugs, prescription medicine, edibles, THC liquids, or other intoxicating substances as defined in KRS Chapter 218A.
+CODE OF CONDUCT OFFENSE DEFINITIONS DRUGS/ALCOHOL/ PARAPHERNALIA This includes alcoholic beverages, narcotics, drugs, counterfeit drugs,synthetic drugs, look-alike drugs, prescription medicine, edibles, THC liquids, or other intoxicating substances as defined in KRS Chapter 218A .
 Drugs may also refer to any intoxicating substance, including synthetic drugs or other substances however taken or used, including inhaling, ingesting, and/or injecting and to any prohibited volatile substance as defined in KRS 217.900 used or intended for an abusive or intoxicating purpose.
-Drugs defined as prescription must be taken in accordance with school policy requiring a written pre-approved medical form completed by a physician.
+Drug/Alcohol Distribution This is the sale of, transfer of, or the intent to sell or transfer alcoholic beverages, narcotics, drugs, counterfeit drugs, look alike drugs, or other intoxicating substances Drugs defined as prescription must be taken in accordance with school policy requiring a written pre-approved medical form completed by a physician.
 Some examples of drug paraphernalia may be pipes, roach clips, hemostats, rolling papers, e-cigarettes, vapes, jules, etc. This list is not exhaustive.
 Possession of alcohol/drugs or being under the influence of alcohol/drugs is prohibited on school property or at a school-sponsored function.
 Possession includes items found on school property or at a school sponsored function.
 (To include, but not limited to locker assigned to student, vehicles driven by the students, any other place deposited by student including purse, backpack, garbage container, etc.).
-FAILURE TO COMPLETE ASSIGNMENTS Includes failure to complete assignments and or bring materials for class.
+Drug/Alcohol Possession - Elementary - Level 3, 4 Secondary - Level 3, 4 Possession/Distribution of Drug Paraphernalia - Elementary - Level 2, 3, 4 Secondary - Level 2, 3, 4 Drug/Alcohol Distribution - Elementary - Level 4 Secondary - Level 4 FAILURE TO COMPLETE ASSIGNMENTS Elementary - Level 1 Secondary - Level 1 Includes failure to complete assignments and or bring materials for class.
 It is expected that, prior to any referral of this nature, the teacher must provide documentation of parent contact and teacher interventions.
-FAILURE TO COMPLY WITH DISCIPLINE Failure to follow discipline given by the school including detention, Friday/Saturday school detention, and bus suspension.
+FAILURE TO COMPLY WITH DISCIPLINE Elementary - Level 1, 2 Secondary - Level 1, 2 Failure to follow discipline given by the school including detention, Friday/Saturday school detention, and bus suspension.
 This may include students suspended or expelled from school being on school property or school sponsored events.
-FALSIFYING/FORGE RY/ COUNTERFEITING Occurs when a person, with intent to defraud, deceive or injure another, falsely makes, completes or alters a written instrument (e.g., checks, transcripts, official identification, currency).
-Example(s): Forged notes of any kind including absence notes, forged signature on permission slips or items being returned to school for any reason, false notes from doctors or others.
-FRAUD A deception deliberately practiced in order to secure unfair or unlawful gain and/or a piece of trickery; a trick.
-GANGS, GANG-RELATED AND GANG-LIKE ACTIVITIES The presence of, or student involvement in, gangs, gang-related, or gang-like activities on school property or at school-related events.
+FALSIFYING/FORGERY/ COUNTERFEITING Elementary - Level 1, 2 Secondary - Level 1, 2 Occurs when a person, with intent to defraud, deceive or injure another, falsely makes, completes or alters a written instrument (e.g., checks, transcripts, official identification, currency).
+2000 mary 2000 1, 2 Example(s): Forged notes of any kind including absence notes, forged signature on permission slips or items being returned to school for any reason, false notes from doctors or others.

+FRAUD Elementary - Level 2, 3 Secondary - Level 2, 3 A deception deliberately practiced in order to secure unfair or unlawful gain and/or a piece of trickery; a trick.
+GANGS, GANG-RELATED AND GANG-LIKE ACTIVITIES Elementary - Level 3, 4 Secondary - Level 3, 4 The presence of, or student involvement in, gangs, gang-related, or gang-like activities on school property or at school-related events.
 Gang related items include but are not limited to the display of gang symbols, drawings, paraphernalia or apparel (bandanas, hats/caps, or any item that may interfere with the process of maintaining a safe school environment)